Summer's Cool for High School Students

 Sustainable development has long been at the heart of the European Union project.
 The EU gives recognition to its economic, social and environmental dimensions that should be tackled together.

 This is an introductory course on EU institutions, decision making and the main policies and how they are mainstreamed by the aim of sustainable development.
-The course is interdisciplinary as it combines history, law, politics and economics
+The course combines history, law, politics and economics.

-Fashion is inspiration, creativity, and intuition.
-But it is also organization, strategy, and management.
-The fashion and luxury system is made up of many industries: textiles, clothing, handbags, beauty, eyewear, and jewels among others.
-The course provides the tools for understanding the fashion and luxury industries, which are the key players, success factors, and trends in the “new normal”.
-Special emphasis will be put on Generation Z and Millennials as they are a rapidly growing consumer market and source of talent for fashion and luxury companies.
-New trends such as digitalization, sustainability, inclusivity will be explored analyzing how big brands are embracing them but also how they can generate new creative business ideas.
+Fashion is inspiration, creativity and intuition.
+But it is also organization, strategy and management.
+The lab provides the tools for understanding the fashion and luxury industries, which are the key players, success factors and trends in the “new normal.”
+Special emphasis will be placed on Generation Z and Millennials and new trends such as digitalization, sustainability and inclusivity.

 This lab will provide you with the skills needed to understand the machine learning tools revolutionizing the social and natural sciences.